shawnbot/tagalong/README.md

 ```

 #### `t-foreach="expression"` <a name="foreach"></a>
-Repeats _this element's children_ for each value in the evaluated JavaScript
+Repeats the element's _children_ for each value in the evaluated JavaScript
 `expression`:

 ```html